 The genus, Lupinus L., was described by Carl von Linnaeus in Species Plantarum in 1753.

-Plants of the World Online lists 612 accepted species in the Lupinus (as of when I last updated this page on 2-5-21).
-The genus is a member of the plant family Fabaceae family with 768 genera (there were 683 on my last update in February 2019).
-Those numbers could change as updates are made.
+As of 12-23-22 when this page was last updated, Plants of the World Online lists 612 accepted species in the Lupinus genus.
+The genus is a member of the plant family Fabaceae family with 780 genera.
+Those numbers could change as updates are made on POWO.